 Therefore, people with diabetes need to regulate their glucose levels to maintain a healthy lifestyle.
-Here is a simple supplement for the white rice, a food typical for every household.
+Here is a simple supplement for white rice, a food typical for every household.
 This is how brown rice can help them regulate their blood sugar.

 If we eat a lot of white rice per week, we may get a 10% chance of developing diabetes.
-Therefore, four servings of white rice per week are way more than our body can handle.
+Therefore, four servings of white rice per week are way more than our bodies can handle.
 So what makes the brown rice different?

 Well, brown rice contains important nutrients such as magnesium and fiber.
 These nutrients are crucial for blood sugar.
 Moreover, according to research, if we replace white with brown rice, we may reduce our chance of developing diabetes.

 In addition, it takes longer for our body to digest the rice and helps make the body feel full.
-Besides, the sugar the brown rice provides is much lower than the white rice.
-For example, according to the International Journal of Food Sciences and Nutrition, brown rice can release 23.7% less sugar than the white one.
+Besides, the sugar brown rice provides is much lower than white rice.
+For example, according to the International Journal of Food Sciences and Nutrition, brown rice can release 23.7% less sugar than white one.

-So, this is how the brown rice can help regulate the blood sugar in the system.
+So, this is how brown rice can help regulate the blood sugar in the system.
 Archives Internal Medicine in 2010 also defended this statement.
 According to their article, brown rice may help reduce the chance of getting diabetes by 16%.

-We shouldn’t focus on simple meals, like brown rice with some veggies, try adding some beans, quinoa or even wheat berries instead.
+We shouldn’t focus on simple meals, like brown rice with some veggies, try adding some beans, quinoa, or even wheat berries instead.
 It is best to serve rice with foods that can affect our sugar and contain natural fibers.